deniz-sun/ebpf/README.md

 To solve this asm include issue, the following line can be used to link it to the the linux headers.

     sudo ln -s /usr/include/x86_64-linux-gnu/asm /usr/include/asm

+For debugging and monitoring purposes, tools like bpftool, bpftrace and perf can be used.

+    sudo apt-get install -y bpftool bpftrace linux-perf

 ## **BPF Helper Functions**